Magd Abdel Wahab

-Magd Abdel Wahab is a Belgian academic, researcher, author and Imam of Islam.
-He is full professor and chair of applied mechanics at Ghent University, Belgium, where he is also the Head of Finite Element Modelling Research Group of Laboratory Soete.
+Magd Abdel Wahab is a Belgian academic, professor, and chair of applied mechanics at Ghent University and an honorary professor at Yuan Ze University in Taiwan.
+He is a researcher, author in computational mechanics, and a Imam of Islam.
+He is the head of the Applied Mechanics Research Group of Laboratory Soete.

-Wahab has published over 550 papers and technical reports in Solid Mechanics and Dynamics of Structures.
-He has been cited over 11000 times.
+Wahab has published over 800 papers and technical reports in Solid Mechanics and Dynamics of Structures.
+He has been cited over 21000 times.
 His research interests include fatigue of materials, durability, damage mechanics, dynamics and vibration of structures, and fracture mechanics.
 He has authored the books Logic and Islam Part I: Faith issues: Answers to current questions; Logic and Islam Part II: Scientific issues; Mechanics of Adhesives in Composite and Metal Joints; Finite Elements In Fracture Mechanics and Dynamics and Vibration: An Introduction and has edited 25 books.

 Education

-Wahab received his BSc in Civil Engineering in 1988 and his MSc in Structural Mechanics in 1991 from Cairo University, Egypt.
-In 1995, he completed his PhD in Structural Mechanics from KU Leuven, Belgium and in 2008, he was awarded a Doctor of Science Degree from the University of Surrey.
+Wahab received his BSc in civil engineering in 1988 and his MSc in structural mechanics in 1991 from Cairo University, Egypt.
+In 1995, he completed his PhD in structural mechanics from KU Leuven, Belgium, and in 2008, he was awarded a Doctor of Science degree from the University of Surrey.

 Career

 Wahab's academic appointments include being an Assistant lecturer of Finite Element Analysis at KU Leuven from 1995 to 1999.
 After that, he became a lecturer in Mechanical Engineering at the University of Surrey till 2003.
 From 2003 to 2008, he was a Senior Lecturer of Aerospace and Mechanical Engineering at University of Surrey.
-Then, at Xios University College Limburg, he was a Professor of Civil Engineering till 2009 From 2009, he joined Ghent University, where he is currently a Full Professor.
+Then, at Xios University College Limburg, he was a professor of civil engineering until 2009.
+In 2009, he joined Ghent University, where he is currently a Full Professor.